sujiniku/tepl/docs/roadmap.md

 Rework file metadata
 --------------------

-- Status: **in progress**
+- Status: **mostly done**
 - Target release: Tepl 5 (GNOME 3.38)

 Tasks:
-- Make TeplFileMetadata independent of TeplFile, to better isolate toolkit features.
+- Make the metadata API independent of TeplFile, to better isolate toolkit features (separation of concerns).
-- Replace the metadata manager with TeplMetadataStore, to get rid of the libxml2 dependency (at least in Tepl, the libxml2 is still used by GtkSourceView).
+- No longer use GVfs metadata, it complicates everything.
+With GVfs metadata there is the need to have async APIs, and the need to anyway have another backend for platforms that don't support GVfs metadata.
-- If possible, limit synchronous I/O to application shutdown only, do asynchronous I/O the rest of the time (during application startup and normal execution).
+  See commit 2f21d526271a433466e4e546af9a358f80ee1f94 , the implementation and API was too complicated.
-- Write more unit tests.
+- Keep only the TeplMetadataManager for storing metadata on disk, and re-implement it to no longer depend on the libxml2.

 Rework file loading and saving toolkit
 --------------------------------------